SRFreed-Consulting-LLC/impactdisciplesweb/README.md

 This project supports deployment to both:
 - ImpactDisciples (prod)
-  Deploy this ussing the NPM script build-deply-prod
+  Deploy this using the NPM script build-deply-prod
 - ImpactDiscipledDev
-  Deploy this ussing the NPM script build-deply-prod
+  Deploy this using the NPM script build-deply-dev